arangodb/docs/3.8/aql/operations-insert.md

   } INTO users OPTIONS { ignoreErrors: true }
 ```

+### `waitForSync`

-To make sure data are durable when an insert query returns, there is the *waitForSync*
+To make sure data are durable when an insert query returns, there is the
-query option:
+`waitForSync` query option:

 ```js
 FOR i IN 1..1000